-- Class research and learning about issue (MHOL)

-- Own additional independent research

-- Bibliography guidance document (MHOL)

-- Social Action Evaluation template (MHOL)

-- Social Action Plan template (MHOL)

-- Online gantt chart project planning tool

-- Report Planning template and writing frame (MHOL)

-- EPIC (e.g., Academic OneFile, MasterFile, Australia & New Zealand Reference Centre, Critical Issues Collection, General OneFile)
+Class research and learning about issue (MHOL) Own additional independent research Bibliography guidance document (MHOL) Social Action Evaluation template (MHOL) Social Action Plan template (MHOL) Online gantt chart project planning tool Report Planning template and writing frame (MHOL) other resources (please detail)

-Assessment Schedule - MHJC Global Studies Assessment Mr Bartholomew: My Fair Trade Assessment on Social Justice
+Assessment Schedule - MHJC Global Studies Assessment : (Assessment Title)

-Task Working Towards TA ABOVE BEYOND Detail task/task purpose You have planned a social Action You have yet to take appropriate Social Action You have provided an adequate social action plan and made some form of personal contribution to the social action A number of social action solutions generated/identified Attempted to evaluate the Social Action solutions Some record/evidence of planning for Social Action Attempted to participated in the Social Action You have planned/drafted a report that outlines a Human Rights and Social Justice issue You have provided a detailed social action plan and made a valid personal contribution to the social action A range of social action solutions generated/identified Evaluation of the Social Action solutions A full plan for Social Action A record/evidence of your personal participation Planned a report about your issue and participation You have provided a report on personal involvement in a social justice and human rights action You have provided a detailed social action plan and made an effective personal contribution to the social action A range of social action solutions generated Evaluation of the Social Action solutions A full plan for Social Action A record/evidence of your participation that demonstrate effective participation Fully planned a report about your issue and participation You have provided an in depth report on personal involvement in a social justice and human rights action.
-Detail task/task purpose You have: provided a report on personal involvement in a social justice and human rights action The student's report about personal involvement in an action uses relevant social studies concepts (for example, social justice, human rights, group, roles, responsibilities, family, community, society).
-The student identifies the issue The student: Report, in-depth, on personal involvement in a social justice and human rights action.
-The student's in-depth report about personal involvement in an action uses relevant social studies concepts (for example, social justice, human rights, group, roles, responsibilities, family, community, society).
-The student and area tides be already and informs - tions identifies the issue and provides and provides background information, including the intended purpose of the identifies the issue and provides action. background information, including the intended purpose of the action.
-For example: For example: · · Using the 2009 Amnesty Using the 2009 Amnesty International Freedom Challenge International Freedom Challenge theme: The use of children as theme: The use of children as soldiers is a human rights issue soldiers is a human rights issue that Amnesty International has that Amnesty International has chosen as the focus for action in chosen as the focus for action in 2009.
-Amnesty International is 2009.
-Amnesty International is an organisation that promotes an organisation that promotes social justice by ensuring that social justice by ensuring that all people have the human all people have the human rights they are entitled to.
-It is rights they are entitled to. a worldwide movement of more Freedom Challenge encourages than 3 million supporters, students in New Zealand to take members and activists in more action for human rights around than 150 countries and the world.
-Our group's action is territories who campaign to intended to raise money for protect human rights.
-Freedom Amnesty to help them pay for Challenge encourages students publicity for this campaign.
-We in New Zealand to take action also hope that world focus on for human rights around the the use of child soldiers will world.
-The campaign get help to prevent the practice and citizens to raise awareness and restore the family life of these pressure to governments and children. officials to protect Human The student describes how the social Rights.
-Our group's action is action promotes social justice and intended to raise money for human rights.
-Amnesty to help them pay for For example: publicity for this campaign.
-This • The action that I was involved in year the Freedom campaign focuses on Child soldiers.
-We was called "Red Hands for Kids". also hope that world focus on We decided to get students at the use of child soldiers will our school to buy a paper red - hand shape for \$1 and write a help to prevent the practice and message on it.
-The money that restore the family life of these we raised can be used by children.
-Amnesty International to ensure that the rights of child soldiers are protected.
-If New Zealand people are aware of the use of child soldiers they may choose to put pressure on the New Zealand government to protest to the governments of countries which turn a blind eye to the use of children.
-The student gives an account of their personal involvement in the social justice and human rights action.
-For example: • During the action I was responsible for making the red hands.
-I got the red paper from the art room and spent most of the weekend cutting templates of the hands out.
-During the lunchtimes I was responsible for selling the red hands to the year 9 and 10 students.
-The first picture below shows me making the red hands at home; the second one is of me selling a red hand to a year 9 student.
-The final picture shows me with the finished banner that has 150 hands on it.
-The student describes how the social action promotes social justice and human rights.
-For example: The action that I was involved in was called "Red Hands for Kids".
-We decided to get students at our school to buy a paper red hand shape for \$1 and write a message on it.
-The money that we raised can be used by Amnesty International to fight for the rights of child soldiers.
-If New Zealanders are aware of the use of child soldiers they may choose to put pressure on the New Zealand government to protest to the governments of countries which turn a blind eye to the use of children.
-The student provides personal reasons for their involvement.
-For example: I decided to take action during Freedom Week because I was angry that the child soldiers we have studied have such a hard life.
-They do not go to school and many do not live with their families.
-I wanted to help these children get their lives back.
-Another reason I got involved hand to a year 9 student.
-The final picture shows me with the finished banner that has 150 Freedom Week because I was angry that the child soldiers we have studied have such a hard life.
-They do not go to school and many do not live with their families.
-I wanted to help these
+Task Working Towards Achieved Merit Excellence Detail You have: You have: You have: You have: task/task purpose yet to plan and take appropriate Social Action provided an adequate social action plan and made some form of personal contribution provided a detailed research file and effectively participated in planned a social action provided a detailed research file from a range of sources and effectively participated in planned a social action A number of social action solutions generated/identified Attempted to evaluate the Social Action solutions Some record/evidence of planning for Social Action Attempted to participated in the Social Action A range of social action solutions generated/identified Evaluation of the Social Action solutions A full plan for Social Action A record/evidence of your personal participation Planned a report about your issue and participation A range of social action solutions generated Evaluation of the Social Action solutions A full plan for Social Action A record/evidence of your participation that demonstrate effective participation Fully planned a report about your issue and participation Detail task/task purpose You have: provided a report on personal involvement in a social justice and human rights action The student's report about personal involvement in an action uses relevant social studies concepts (for example, social justice, human rights, group, roles, responsibilities, family, community, society).
+The student identifies the issue and provides background information, including the intended purpose of the action.
+For example:

+Using the 2009 Amnesty

+International Freedom

+Challenge theme: The use of

+children as soldiers is a human

+rights issue that Amnesty

+International has chosen as

+the focus for action in 2009.

+Amnesty International is an

+organisation that promotes

+social justice by ensuring that

+all people have the human

+rights they are entitled to.

+Freedom Challenge

+encourages students in New

+Zealand to take action for

+human rights around the

+world.
+Our group's action is

+intended to raise money for

+Amnesty to help them pay for

+publicity for this campaign.

+We also hope that world focus

+on the use of child soldiers will

+help to prevent the practice

+and restore the family life of

+these children.

+The student describes how the social

+action promotes social justice and

+human rights.

+For example:

+The action that I was involved

+in was called "Red Hands for

+Kids".
+We decided to get

+students at our school to buy a

+paper red hand shape for $\$1$

+and write a message on it.
+The

+money that we raised can be

+used by Amnesty International

+to ensure that the rights of

+child soldiers are protected.
+If

+New Zealand people are

+aware of the use of child